dreidev/angular-naver-maps/README.md

 - **position** Array with latitudinal and longitudinal values
 - **model** Object to pass on click
 - **on-click** function to call on click, passes model as an argument

+---

+# For additional feature requests submit an issue